18 minutes read

 Pinterest Help Center

-While it doesn’t switch automatically like Pinterest Help Center, Eventbrite allows you to pick in what language to display information simply by navigating to the corner.
-Furthermore, the content displayed is adapted to the language, meaning that it doesn’t require extra scrolling or the use of a magnifying feature of your browser.
+The help section of the WhatsApp website also allows you to choose the language to display information simply by navigating to the corner.
+Furthermore, the content displayed is adapted to the language, meaning it doesn't require extra scrolling or a magnifying feature of your browser.
+WhatsApp Help Center

 Visa Support Center